 The ministry’s healing and deliverance ministry has become one of the most sought-after services in the city of Austin and surrounding areas, attracting people from all walks of life who desire physical and spiritual freedom and restoration.
-A respected citywide ministry leader, Barb serves on boards and steering committees for numerous inter-church and citywide ministry groups, including Campus Renewal Ministries, Austin Disaster Relief Network, River City Hope Street, Christian Compassion Center, and others, adding both insight and hands-on help.
+A respected citywide ministry leader, Barb has served and is presently serving on boards and steering committees for numerous inter-church and citywide ministry groups, including Austin Disaster Relief Network, PACT, Campus Renewal Ministries, River City Hope Street, Christian Compassion Center, and others, adding both insight and hands-on help.
 Barb describes her role as a “networker”, bringing together churches, ministries and individuals to “fly in formation” as if birds of one flock, and modeling prayer along the way.
 Bringing the generations together has become a passion for her.
 Nothing less than transformation of the city and beyond drives everything she does.

 I was born in Chicago and graduated from Northwestern University.
 I worked with Smith, Bucklin & Associates, an association management firm, for 20 years.
 I retired with my husband to Santa Fe, NM, where we lived for 15 years before relocating to Austin.
 We were wanderers and visited 80 countries over the span of our marriage.
-I’ve been a resident of Lakeway for 20 years, and a widow for 18.
+I’ve been a resident of Lakeway for over 20 years, and a widow for most of that time.

 I was called to Church under the Bridge in 1998.
 A prayer meeting in my house was the start of Luke 4:18 Ministries, formed to serve at the Bridge.